|Weight||118kg (18st 8lb)|

 Captaining England at any level is an accolade and Joe Marler did it for the U18 side against Wales five years ago, stepped up for his England Saxons debut against Italy A in January 2011 and 17 months later won his first three England caps against South Africa in Durban, Johannesburg and Port Elizabeth.

 He joined the Harlequins Academy in June 2008, spent the ensuing season on loan to Worthing, has figured on a similar basis for Esher and first played for the Quins A team against London Wasps.
-By the end of February this year, he had made 97 appearances for Harlequins, including 67 in the Premiership, with five tries.
+By mid-March this year, he had made 97 appearances for Harlequins, including 67 in the Premiership, with five tries.

 Joe, from Eastbourne, was educated at Maynards Green Primary School and Heathfield Community College and began playing when 11 for Eastbourne Sharks.